Albansch-42/Auto_Classe_Cpp/README.md

 ----
 Autoclass :

-- shortcut for create c++ class, it create a "inc" and "src" directory with <name>.hpp and <name>.cpp in each.
+- Shortcut for create c++ class, it create a 'inc' and 'src' directory with 'name.hpp' and 'name.cpp' in each respective directory.
-It create also an alias for zshrc when you make.
+It also create an alias for zshrc when you make.

 use :